Norm-Bounded Low-Rank Adaptation: Introduction

-The rank is a one way to quantify the ``size'' of a matrix, corresponding to its underlying dimensionality.
+where $A\in \R^{r\times n}, B\in \R^{r\times m}$ are the learnable matrices, $\alpha$ is a scaling factor, and $r\ll \min(m,n)$ is the rank budget of weight adaptation $W$.
+Matrix rank is one way to quantify the ``size'' of a weight, corresponding the underlying dimensionality of its operation.
 But matrix norms -- such as nuclear, Frobenius, or spectral norms -- provide another notion of size, quantifying the magnitude of a matrix's elements and of its operation on vectors.

-In this paper, we consider the Schatten $p$-norms as a general family which includes the nuclear norm, Frobenius norm, and spectral norm ($p=1, 2, \infty$, respectively).
-The Schatten $p$-norm of a matrix $W$ is defined as follows: let $\sigma_1(W)\geq \cdots \geq \sigma_r(W)\geq 0$ be the singular values of $W$, then